Turkey's Erdogan calls on Armenians to stand against leadership amid clashes with Azerbaijan

 Armenia on Sunday declared martial law and mobilised its male population after the clashes.
 Turkey has condemned Armenia for what it said were provocations against Azerbaijan.

-“While I call on the Armenian people to take hold of their future against their leadership that is dragging them to catastrophe and those using it like puppets, we also call on the the entire world to stand with Azerbaijan in their battle against invasion and cruelty,” Erdogan said on Twitter, adding that Turkey will “increasingly continue” its solidarity with Baku.
+“While I call on the Armenian people to take hold of their future against their leadership that is dragging them to catastrophe and those using it like puppets, we also call on thire world to stand with Azerbaijan in their battle against invasion and cruelty,” Erdogan said on Twitter, adding that Turkey will “increasingly continue” its solidarity with Baku.

 Reporting by Tuvan Gumrukcu